voidVoy7/voidVoy7/README.md

-## Hi there 👋
+## 👋 Hi there!
+I'm void

-Im void!
-Im a guy from Poland that gives himself unnecessarily difficult challenges when it comes to programing and then loses his mind trying to complete them lol.
-Feel free to follow my journey through my various repos!
+I'm a developer from **Poland 🇵🇱** who loves giving myself *unnecessarily difficult* programming challenges — and then slowly losing my mind trying to finish them 😅.

+Welcome to my little corner of GitHub, where I share my coding adventures and experiments.

+---

+### 🧠 About Me
+- 💻 Currently exploring **C++**
+- 🧩 I like experimenting, breaking things, and (eventually) fixing them
-- 🔭 I’m currently working on nothing particular
+- 🔭 Not focused on any particular project right now — just following curiosity
-- 🌱 I’m currently learning C++
-- 📫 How to reach me:
-  * Discord: grapejuice5563
+- ☕ Fueled by coffee and questionable ideas that somehow turn into code